 The Korg SV-1 is an excellent vintage stage piano (available in 73 and 88 keys) that comes with a cool & retro look, is easy to use, and is affordable.
 Doesn’t come with lots of sounds & effects, not does it have any editing capabilities, but it comes with the hippest, and most in-demand keyboard sounds.
 A must-have for any jazz musician!

-Pros – Best vintage stage piano design, built-in tube power amp, RH3 graded hammer keyboard, excellent piano and Rhodes sounds.
+- Pros – Best vintage stage piano design, built-in tube power amp, RH3 graded hammer keyboard, excellent piano and Rhodes sounds.
 Many musicians also like the 73 keys size (not very small and not very bulky as the 88 keys).

 - Cons – You will need a good stand (It’s heavy).
 Okay sustain (more for rock songs than ballads).
-Lack of drawbars, okay organ sounds, you need a computer to edit the internal sounds, doesn’t come with lots of sounds
+Lack of drawbars.
+Okay organ sounds, You need a computer to edit the internal sounds, Doesn’t come with lots of different sounds

 Power Amps / Speakers

 The keyboard does come with great sounds, but you need an appropriate sound system to fully appreciate the sounds.
 So it is recommended that you plug it into a good loud amp to do full justice to the sounds.
 For live stage use, you can plug it directly into the mains.

 It has a sleek and retro design with rounded corners, and fat metal toggle switch for the power button.

 The analog dials and the built-in vacuum tube makes it look truly vintage stuff; one of the best & most authentic looking vintage stage piano.

 The Preset buttons however seem to be a bit closer to the keys, so you need to be careful not to accidentally mess up any of the settings.

 Available in 73 and 88 keys, it comes with RH3 graded hammer keys, which means the keyboard is like that on a piano and not a synth.